Screaming Paris Hilton sent back to jail

 In the hearing, which began at late morning, a judge was to listen to the city attorney's complaint that the county sheriff did not have the right to reassign her to electronically monitored home detention after only three days in jail for violating probation in a reckless driving case.

-Superior Court Judge Michael T. Sauer ordered that Hilton be brought to Friday's hearing.
+On Thursday, Superior Court Judge Michael T. Sauer ordered that Hilton be brought to Friday's hearing.
 But early Friday a court spokesman announced that she would be allowed to participate by telephone, which is common in misdemeanor cases.
 Then, in a reversal, the spokesman said the judge had ordered the Sheriff's Department to pick her up and bring her to court.

 The frenzy began early Thursday when sheriff's officials released Hilton because of an undisclosed medical condition and sent her home under house arrest.
 She had been in jail for three days.